KagayamaKaede/ShadowsocksRDroid/Readme.md

 [中文版本介绍](https://github.com/KagayamaKaede/ShadowsocksRDroid/blob/master/Readme.cn.md)

 A ShadowsocksR client for Android4.0+(API Level 14+,and support 64bit cpu), written in Java.
-Compatible Shadowsocks protocol and will support ShadowsocksR protocol in the future.
+Compatible Shadowsocks protocol and support some ShadowsocksR function.

 ##Plans

-* Full java implementation of Shadowsocks.
+* Full java implementation of Shadowsocks stable function.
 * Improve the material design UI.
 * Improve performance, reduce memory and battery usage.
 * Fix bug.
 * Write java implementation of ShadowsocksR.
+* If I have enough time, (may be) write NAT mode(if need).

 ##Develop